rmoein/Matlab_-OrientTuning2Freq/README.md

 "conditions to visualize" is the conditions within the directory you would like to visualize.
 This is variable, depending on your data.
 For instance, your experiment may contain 10 different conditions.
-This function lets you visualize all of them in any other you prefer.
+This function lets you visualize all of them in any order you prefer.

 "channel to visualize" refers to the channel (out of the 128) that you would like to analyze.
 If you don't pass any argument for this, the